Mexico Bariatric Center Patient Process

 - Do take this time to make valid passports (book or card) are up to date, read the pre-op and post-op diets and stock up on the items you will need the first couple of weeks when you return home

 - Pack lightly, and make sure that any laptops, notepads, or electronic devices are in travel cases with your name clearly on them.
-The hotel and hospital have the standard US outlets, free wi-fi and free phone while at the hospital.
+The hotel and hospital have the standard US outlets, free wi-fi, and free phone while at the hospital.

 - Make sure to pack a loose, comfy nightshirt, the roll of medical tape, gauze or larger bandages for sensitive skin, also a soft “sports bra” and take any medications you take on a regular basis with you in the original prescription bottles.
-It is not necessary to take any drinks or foods with you to Tijuana; you can buy any sports drinks or juices once you arrive at the hotel.
+It is not necessary to bring any drinks or foods with you to Tijuana; you can buy any sports drinks or juices once you arrive at the hotel.

 Once you arrive in San Diego:

 - The Tijuana patient process will begin, and one of our drivers will take you directly to the hotel, just across the border in Tijuana.
 At the hotel you will meet the patient advocates/coordinators, they will assist you in checking into your room.
 Checking into any hotel will require that you have a credit card; it will not be charged for anything unless you charge something to your room number.

 - They will also give you an information sheet with their phone numbers in case you would like to contact them while at the hotel.
 It is not necessary to dial the 011-521 numbers first because those are only the international numbers.
 Please give the coordinator’s any cashier’s checks you may have taken to Tijuana to pay for the balance of your surgery.
 Periodically the coordinators will check in on you post op to make sure you are doing great.
 They will also inform you what time to meet them in the lobby the morning of your surgery for a fun shuttle ride to the hospital.